CommandMC/HeroicWiki/Troubleshooting.md

 ### Debugging frontend Errors

 By default, when launching Heroic from the terminal, you will be able to see all the backend messages, errors, warnings, etc. But not from the frontend.
 To enable the frontend logs to show on the terminal, launch heroic with the `--enable-logging` flag.
-Like: `heroic --enable-logging`
+Like: `heroic --enable-logging` or `ELECTRON_ENABLE_LOGGING=true heroic` on Linux and MacOSX.

 ### Interesting solved issues
 - Protocol Not registered: https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/issues/577